 Guidelines for adhering to ethical conduct

-The National Health and Medical Research Council (NHMRC) Ethical conduct in research with Aboriginal and Torres Strait Islander Peoples and communities: Guidelines for researchers and stakeholders (2018) provides researchers with guidance in the conception, design, and conduct of research.
-This document outlines six key values that demonstrates that ethical research with Aboriginal and Torres Strait Islander people and communities requires more than adherence to the legal requirements of guidelines.
+The National Health and Medical Research Council (NHMRC) NHMRC - Ethical guidelines for research with Aboriginal and Torres Strait Islander peoples guides researchers in the conception, design, and conduct of research.
+This document outlines six key values that demonstrate that ethical research with Aboriginal and Torres Strait Islander people and communities requires more than adherence to the legal requirements of guidelines.
 All research projects must incorporate these six values, and researchers should also be aware of any Western research norms or assumptions that may unintentionally lead to culturally insensitive research practices.

 Research projects vary in purpose, design, data source/type and analytical processes.
 The positive research practices linked to the descriptions of the six values of the NHMRC in the PDF below therefore are not going to be applicable to all research projects.
 The intent in guidance provided in the PDF is not to set hard rules, but to provide examples of high quality practices and processes.